-A major area of interest is in the field of negative thermal expansion (NTE) - that is materials which contract when heated.
-Cubic Zirconium Tungstate, for example, contracts continuously over a previously unprecedented temperature range of 2 to 1050K.
-Such materials have a range of potential engineering, photonic, electronic or structural applications.
+I have a long-standing interest in negative thermal expansion (NTE) materials - that is materials which contract when heated.
+This is the opposite behaviour to the majority of materials and leads to engineering, photonic, electronic or structural applications.
 If, for example, one were to mix an NTE material with a "normal" material which expands on heating one could envisage making a zero expansion composite.